Best VPN for Android

 To configure this in the OpenVPN app go to Profile -> choose edit (pencil icon) for the specific VPN connection -> Advanced.
 Check Client behaviour -> Persistent Tun, and set Connection retries to Unlimited (for auto-reconnection to the VPN).

-Best VPN for Android Wrap-Up
+Choosing the Right VPN for Android

 Leave a Reply